cyverse/irods-netcdf-build/README.md

 ## Building

-Run the script `build.sh` to buid the packages for the various operating systems.
+Run the script `build` to buid the packages for the various operating systems.
 The resulting packages will be the appropriate subdirectories under `packages`.

 ```
-? ./build.sh
+? ./build

 ? tree packages
 packages